More Photos

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

-This trip starts in Canico and ends in Funchal.
-All of our self-guided holidays are sold on a land only basis allowing you the flexibility to choose the travel method which best suits you.
-The nearest airport for this trip is Funchal Airport with many departures from regional UK airports.
+This trip begins in Canico and ends in Funchal.
+All of our self-guided holidays are sold on a Land Only basis, allowing you the flexibility to choose the travel method which best suits you.
+The nearest airport for this trip is Funchal Airport, served by many departures from UK regional airports.

-If you are flying to Funchal Airport you can travel via public transport to Canico, the journey takes 20 minutes by the 'Line 113' bus and tickets cost around 5 euros.
+If you are flying to Funchal Airport you can travel via public transport to Canico - the journey takes around 20 minutes on the 'Line 113' bus and tickets cost around 5 euros.

 This trip is on a bed and breakfast basis to allow you the opportunity to enjoy dining in local restaurants.

-Madeira’s fertile volcanic soils and clever irrigation via the famous network of ‘levadas’ allow the islanders to grow a mouth-watering array of fresh fruit and vegetables.
-And, on top of that, there’s a tasty selection of seafood brought to port each day by the local fisherman.
-This holiday is on a bed and breakfast basis allowing you to sample all the great tastes the island has to offer.
+Madeira’s fertile volcanic soil and clever irrigation using the famous network of ‘levadas’ allow an array of mouth-watering fresh fruit and vegetables to be grown on the island.
+On top of that there’s an exquisite selection of seafood brought to port each day by the local fisherman.
+This holiday is on a bed and breakfast basis allowing you to experience the great tastes the island is famous for.

-The island has many fantastic seafood restaurants serving delicacies such as grilled limpets fresh from the grill served with garlic butter, lemon and local bolo do caco (a typically Madeiran flat round bread).
-For meat eaters we recommend sharing picado with your travelling companion; made with fried chunks of beef, garlic and red peppers served in a large dish surrounded by French fries designed for everyone to grab a fork and dig in.
+Madeira has many fantastic seafood restaurants serving delicacies such as limpets fresh from the grill served with garlic butter, lemon, and local bolo do caco (a typical circular Madeiran flatbread).
+For meat eaters we recommend sharing a picado with your travelling companions.
+Made with fried chunks of beef, garlic, and red peppers, this traditional Madeira dish is served on a large rectangular platter surrounded by French fries and is designed for everyone to grab a fork and dig in.

 Food is varied and plentiful on Madeira and it’s not just savoury dishes the Madeirans excel at.
-Across the island you will find bakeries filled with delicious treats to satisfy any sweet tooth including the traditional Portuguese tarts pastel del nata and bolo de mel, a honey cake traditionally eaten at Christmas time.
-And let’s not forget the aperitif for which the island is famed- Madeira Wine.
-The fortified wine comes in many forms from a sweet dessert wine to a dry aperitif making the perfect end to an evening meal or a souvenir to remember a great holiday on the island.
+Across the island you will find bakeries filled with delicious treats to satisfy any sweet tooth, including the traditional Portuguese tarts pastel del nata, and bolo de mel - a honey cake traditionally eaten at Christmas.
+Let’s not forget the drink for which the island is famed - Madeira Wine.
+This fortified wine comes in many forms, from a dry aperitif to a sweet dessert wine, making it the perfect addition to an evening meal, or a souvenir from a wonderful holiday on the island.

-Water is drinkable from the taps on this holiday.
-Please fill your personal bottles for your day in the morning.
-We do not encourage the purchasing of single use plastic bottles.
+Water from the taps is perfectly drinkable on this holiday - please use this to fill your personal bottles for your daily activities.
+We do not encourage the purchase of single use plastic bottles.

-We have handpicked a great range of 4* hotels for your trip, you will also spend one night in a family run 2* hotel in Porto da Cruz.
-Each hotel has been specially chosen for its great location and warm hospitality.
-All of the hotels offer something different such as wellness centres, pools and cosy bars perfect for relaxing after a busy day walking on the island.
+We have hand-picked a great range of 4-star hotels for you on this trip, as well as a night in a family-run 2-star hotel in Porto da Cruz.
+Each hotel has been chosen for its wonderful location and warm hospitality.
+All the hotels offer something special such as a wellness centre, pool, or cosy bar - perfect for relaxing after a day cycling on the island.

-All of our hotels offer a great breakfast buffet to fuel you for the day ahead and are in close proximity to many bars and restaurants where you can enjoy a traditional Madeiran meal.
+Each hotel offers a great breakfast buffet to fuel you for the day ahead, and is in close proximity to many bars and restaurants where you can enjoy a traditional Madeiran meal.

-It is possible to arrange additional nights accommodation if you would like to extend your time on the island.
-Please speak to our sales team for more information.
+We can arrange additional nights' accommodation before or after your trip if you would like to extend your time on the island - please speak to our Sales Team for more information.

-Bikes come with 21 gears and all bikes come equipped with a pannier and handlebar bag for your daily essentials plus a milometer, a bike lock, pump and repair kit.
-The bikes provided for this trip come in two different frame types- unisex or male bike frame.
-Unisex bikes being provided for passengers up to a height of 185cm and male bike frames are provided for those above 185cm.
-If you would prefer a specific frame bike i.e. a male bike frame, please request this with our sales team.
+The bikes provided for this trip come in two different frame types - unisex bike frame or male bike frame.
+Unisex bike frames are provided for passengers up to a height of 185cm, and male bike frames are provided for those above 185cm.
+If you would prefer a specific bike frame, e.g. a male bike frame, please request this from our Sales Team.

-You also have the option of upgrading to bike plus hire on this trip for a supplement of £70.
-The bike plus option provides a slightly sportier sitting posture and comes with upgraded items such as 27 gears, hydraulic brakes and a front suspension fork.
-This is a great option for those looking for a slightly comfier ride without upgrading to an e-bike for a supplement of £250.
+You also have the option of upgrading to "Bike Plus" hire on this trip for a supplement of £70.
+The Bike Plus option provides a slightly sportier sitting posture and comes with upgraded items such as 27 gears, hydraulic brakes, and a front suspension fork.
+This is a great option for those looking for a slightly comfier ride without upgrading to an e-bike.

-We also suggest you consider packing a gel seat for extra comfort or a pair of padded cycling shorts, whilst you will be riding at your own pace and there will be plenty of opportunities to stop and explore, it is always nice to have some padding for a comfortable ride.
+We also recommend packing a gel seat for extra comfort or a pair of padded cycling shorts as, whilst the cycling is leisurely and there are plenty of opportunities to stop and explore, it is always nice to have some padding for a more comfortable ride.

-We are also able to arrange tandem bikes, children’s bikes, trailers and child seats.
-Please ask our sales team for details.
+E-bikes are also available at a supplement of £255.
+We are also able to arrange tandem bikes, children’s bikes, trailers, and child seats.
+Please ask our Sales Team for details.

 Your main luggage will be transferred between each of your hotels while you are out on your ride.
-We ask that you please ensure your luggage is under 20KG and that your luggage is ready for collection each morning.
-You will also need a daypack to carry your daily essentials with you.
+We ask that you please ensure that each piece of your luggage is under 20KG and that your luggage is ready for collection each morning.
+You will also need a daypack to carry your daily essentials with you whilst you are riding.

 Europe